Pasha Zusmanovich

 The requirement is to attend 4 talks in any seminar of your choice, per semester.
 The seminar can be "real", like the department seminar, or seminar at Fuzzy, or one of the seminars at VŠB, or at any other place in the Czech Republic or the whole world.

-Or, as it is customary now in our post-coronavirus world, the seminar can be virtual (you can also google for, say, "zoom" + keywords of your choice).
+Or, as it is customary now in our post-coronavirus world, the seminar can be virtual: browse through researchseminars.org for an impressive list of seminars worldwide, or, say, google for "zoom" (most of the online math seminars are delivered via zoom) + keywords of your choice.

 Some suggestions of talks which might be (partially) accessible for students without prior research experience (or just can be entertaining):